- BetMGM is now an ‘official sports betting partner’ of the Philadelphia 76ers.

 - The Sixers have been one of the most active NBA teams in establishing partnership deals with sportsbooks.

 - The 2020-2021 NBA season began earlier this week.

-Pennsylvania has become a top five sports betting marketplace despite ridiculously high tax rates (36%) and the seven mobile books in the state have been looking to sign promotional relationships ‘fast and furious’ (yes, I know that should be furious*ly*).
-In November, Pennsylvania’s sportsbooks took $491.9 million worth of action with a 9.9% hold.
+Pennsylvania has become a top five sports betting marketplace despite ridiculously high tax rates (36%) and the sportsbooks in the state have been looking to sign promotional relationships ‘fast and furious’ (yes, I know that should be furious*ly*).
+In May 2022, Pennsylvania’s sportsbooks took $493.3 million worth of action with a 9.7% hold.
 Of course if the state had less of a reliance on retail betting and a more attractive competitive climate they would be doing significantly more than that.
-The most recent company to go live in Pennsylvania is BetMGM and in conjunction with that launch they’re now an official sports betting partner of the Philadelphia 76ers.
-It’s the second Pennsylvania pro sports sponsorship announced for BetMGM in the past month–in late November they announced that they would be the first ever ‘gaming partner’ of the Pittsburgh Steelers.
+One company trying to improve their market share in Pennsylvania is BetMGM and they’re now an official sports betting partner of the Philadelphia 76ers.

 The deal with the Sixers was important for BetMGM with competitors FoxBet, DraftKings and Unibet all having promotional relationships with the NFL Philadlephia Eagles.
 Not that the Sixers have been the least bit shy about signing on ‘Official Sports Betting Partners’–they had previously existing deals with Caesars Entertainment, DraftKings and Parx Casino.
 At this point, it sounds like the deal is pretty ‘by the book’ for partnerships of this sort: